Tobischlick/tenniscrawler/README.md

 ## How to start

-Run the crawler with `python crawler.py`
+Run the crawler with `python crawler.py`.
+The result is a .csv file named '04_Mails.csv' with the following columns:

+- 'Position'
+- 'E-Mail'
+- 'Bezirk'

+You can simply convert the .csv file to an Excel table.